 use VariableMessageLength = FALSE when it knows that all messages it produces will be the same size.

-Use Continuous = TRUE when it knows that bursts will never have idle cycles.
+Use Continuous = TRUE when it knows that bursts it produces will never have idle cycles.

-Use Abortable = TRUE if the data source does (defer buffering until needed)
+Use Abortable = TRUE if the data source supports aborting (defer buffering until needed)

 Infrastructure Best Practice for Slave/Consumers

 Support both precise and imprecise bursts, use MReqLast rather than MBurstLength, unless burst length is in fact required to be known early (in which case an adapter should add the imprecise-to-precise conversion when needed).
+Using both precise and imprecise bursts is not legal for an application worker producer in any case, but an infrastructure consumer may indeed support both.

 Support EarlyRequest = TRUE.